 Target disk mode on Mac is a feature of macOS that allows one Mac to act as a storage device for another.
 When you connect one Mac to another and boot it in target disk mode, it shows up in the Finder of the other Mac as if it were a storage volume like a hard drive, SSD, or USB memory stick.

-When it was first introduced, the Macs had to be connected using a FireWire cable, but since Apple stopped using FireWire on Macs, you can now use either USB or Thunderbolt cables.
+When it was first introduced, Macs had to be connected using a FireWire cable.
+Since Apple stopped using FireWire on Macs, you can now use either USB or Thunderbolt cables.
 However, if one of the Macs you are connecting is running macOS 11 or later, you must use Thunderbolt.

 You can connect either Apple silicon or Intel-based Macs or one of each.
 On Macs with Apple silicon, the feature is called Mac sharing mode.
 If you want to connect an Intel-based Mac to a Mac with Apple silicon, the latter has to be the target disk.